 Marble is a surface that is high maintenance and porous.
-That's why marble surface care can be tricky business.
+That’s why marble surface care can be a tricky business.
 But the reality is that marble is susceptible to stains from wine, oil, juice, and similar liquids.
-That's because they seep deep into the rock.
+That’s because they seep deep into the rock.

 When the staining has already happened, it’s hard to reverse.
 That’s why it’s imperative that when the marble surface is first installed, it be professionally sealed by a trained professional.
 And you can repeat the sealing process by yourself every six months by putting in a quality seal.
 This is a very important maintenance practice, especially if your marble surface is in the kitchen and you cook frequently.

 Suppose you find your marble surface continually being dripped on by wine, juice, or oil.
 In that case, it is highly recommended to dip a cloth into some drops of ammonia and one-half cup of hydrogen peroxide before starting to erase the stain.
 Repeat this process until the stain has disappeared.

 Scratches are inevitable.
 Marble surface care should be taken with an attitude “I won’t be shocked when I see long scratches or bumps on the surface.”
 Constant use makes it almost impossible to keep your marble surface in perfect condition all the time.
 Imagine this – slicing lemons on a butcher’s block, prolonged exposure to acids, and the kids playing with toys that leave scratches on the marble.

 At least 3 to 4 times a week, dust your marble surface with a soft cloth.
 Then wash it with a dampened cloth using warm water and, if possible, mild dishwashing liquid.
 Remove the suds with another damp cloth.
 Don’t ever use dusting sprays and abrasive cleaners on the marble.

 How to Make it Shine